 Pedal manufacturers are getting closer and closer to mimicking real amps in pedals, leading to the nickname “amp-in-a-box”.
-The increasing number of these pedals means our favorite loud guitar tones can be realised without the excessive volume.
+The increasing number of these pedals means our favorite loud guitar tones can be realized without excessive volume.

 This particular pedal is gunning for the sound of the famous Marshall JCM800.
 This is one of the holy grail amps for hard rock and classic heavy metal tones, so naturally a pedal able to capture these sounds is a must for every “heavy” rock musician.

 The controls are very simple.
 There’s gain for dialing in the amount of overdrive, a three band EQ for bass, mids, and treble, and a volume control to tame the output.
 If you want to know how cool the Angry Charlie V3 sounds you can check out this video from That Pedal Show.